Ministry of Home Affairs (Portugal)

-The Ministry of Home Affairs (Ministério da Administração Interna or MAI), is the Portuguese government ministry responsible for public security, civil defense, electoral administration, road traffic safety, and immigration and refugee affairs.
+The Ministry of Home Affairs, (Note: Ministério da Administração Interna or MAI) is the Portuguese government ministry responsible for public security, civil defense, electoral administration, road traffic safety, and immigration and refugee affairs.

+The minister is Luís Neves, who had previously served as National Director of the Polícia Judiciária.
+He replaced Maria Lúcia Amaral, who resigned in February 2026 in the wake of Storm Kristin.